 Whether from disease or injury, neuropathy refers to peripheral nerve damage that can cause muscle weakness and pain.
 Physical therapy is a treatment modality of neuropathy that may help reduce pain and improve function.
-Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, specializes in the therapeutic management of neuropathy and can develop a plan to help improve your quality of life.
+Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, specializes in the therapeutic management of neuropathy and can develop a plan to help improve your quality of life.
 For a consultation, call the office today or book an appointment online.

 Neuropathy, also referred to as peripheral neuropathy, refers to a condition in which your peripheral nerves have become damaged.
 The damage may develop from an injury or an underlying disease.
 Diabetes is the most common cause of peripheral neuropathy.